jakes-space/firetender/README.md

 * [simplyfire](https://github.com/coturiv/simplyfire): A brilliantly named
   simplified API that is focused more on querying.

-I'm sure there are many more, and apologies if I missed your favorite one.
+I'm sure there are many more, and apologies if I missed your favorite.